qwiglydee/otree-experiments/demo_trials_preload/REAME.md

 # Demo stimuli

-An app for stimulus/response trials running realtime page
+An app for stimulus/response trials.

+All data is preloaded and interactions are running in browser.

 Back-end features:
 - loading data from csv